 Choosing the right types of guitar picks can be tricky.
-If you are new to the instrument, you probably don’t quite realize yet how important the right pick can be to your development.
+Are you new to the instrument?
+You probably don’t quite realize yet how important the right pick can be to your development.
 It’s one of the guitar accessories that isn’t talked about as much as others, but should be.
 Does this mean then that any pick will do?

 The right guitar pick will make all the difference to your sound, as well as your technique.
-Some play styles are performed better with the right plectrum and so the choice of thickness, material, size, and shape are all critical factors to consider when selecting a pick.
+Some play styles are performed better with the right plectrum.
+The thickness, material, and size are all factors to consider when selecting a pick.

 But don’t worry, we’ve got you covered!
-This guide has been designed to help you find the perfect guitar pick for your needs and understand why the right choice is important.
+This guide has been designed to help you find the perfect guitar pick.
+And to understand why the right choice is important.

 What is a Guitar Pick?